There are two ways to mail checks to Charles Schwab.

 Once logged in, the link for the message center is here https://client.schwab.com/Apps/service/messagecenter

 You click “upload document” to start the message.
 Then, you can write them a message like an email.
-Be sure to include what mailing address you’d like the envelopes sent to and how many you would like.
+Be sure to include the mailing address you’d like the envelopes to be sent to and how many you would like.
 They normally respond to these messages after two days, making it the slowest option.

 3. You can call them.

 Schwab’s main number is 800-515-2157, and they do also have TTY services for the hearing impaired at 800-345-2550.
 While on the phone, they will ask you where to mail the envelopes and how many you would like.

 If you have a smartphone, you can also avoid getting a prepaid envelope entirely.
 With the Schwab app, you can use your phone’s camera and the Schwab Mobile Deposit tool to cash the check.
 Schwab has more information about this process along with a video tutorial on their website at Schwab.com/Schwab-Mobile-Deposit.

 Also, just to be clear, I am not related or affiliated with Charles Schwab in any way.
 I work for Marotta Wealth Management, an independently owned and operated wealth management firm.
 We currently use Charles Schwab as the primary custodian for all of our service levels, which is why I have knowledge of how Schwab’s processes work.

 If you are interested in more information like this, I encourage you to subscribe to our newsletter.
 We are fee-only financial planners who write on everything from Schwab Tutorials to the value of Roth IRAs.
 Our newsletter (which is free!) is a great companion to both individual investors and those working with other financial planners.
 We openly and publicly publish our strategies as articles on our website.
 Then, our newsletter is just a collection of a week of articles sent to your inbox so you don’t miss them.